Blue Mistflower, Hardy Ageratum, Mist-Flower

-Only a few Conoclinum coelestinum have come up this year.
+Only a few Conoclinum coelestinum have come up in 2019.
 When you work in your flower beds earlier than some of the re-seeders emerge, sometimes they don’t come up well.
 That is what’s happening with these plants.
 The soil where these plants were growing was VERY HARD when I came here and I have been dealing with that.
 I have removed soil and added new soil and cow manure, etc. over the years but then I wind up with a sunk-in spot in the spring.
 It has been weird.

 The Conoclinium coelestinum only came up on the right side of the steps in 2021.
 I am going to have to same seed and sprinkle them on the left side as well.
 Since only one or two plants came up I need to work on it… The stems get tall and they fall over so if the seeds fall into the grass they may not come up…

 I will write better descriptions of the leaves, stems, and flowers over the winter.
 I write descriptions for the wildflower’s pages, and since this species is a native, I need to treat it as such.
 There are several very good websites listed below if you need “technical” descriptions.